monahidalgo/endangered-organisms-tracker-2/docs/index.md

 * The App. will have photographs for the user to see and download with up to date information of weather conditions of the region/area for that kind of species they search for.
 * There will be a GPS tracker for the Endangered Species listed and with up to date details.
 * There will be a comment section.
+* There will be a member/ employee log in.

 ## Persistent data